-When you first apply, an enhanced security check will be carried out by Access NI.
-Once completed, DVA will send you your eligibility number which you will need to book a theory test.
+When you first apply, an enhanced security check will be carried out by Access NI (ANI).
+Once carried out, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.

-If you have concerns about your criminal history you are advised to speak to DVA before committing to any fees for packages offered by ADI training providers.
+If you have concerns about your criminal history, you should contact DVA by email before making payment for any tests and before committing to any training offered by ADI training providers.

-The ADI job preview tool will help you understand what it means to be an ADI, whether you're suitable for this kind of work and your level of understanding of driving theory and practice.
+The ADI job preview tool will help you understand what it means to be an ADI, whether you are suitable for this kind of work and your level of understanding of driving theory and practice.

 You must pass all three tests, in order, within two years.
 If you fail any of the tests three times, you must wait two years from the date you first sat the theory test before beginning the process again.

-Yes.
-The details of the restrictions on your licence must be sent with your application.
-Disabled drivers who are unable to drive a manual car may take the tests in an automatic vehicle.
-This option is for drivers who have a medically-restricted licence, marked with Code 078.
-In this case, drivers are only able to provide paid instruction in automatic vehicles.
+You will need to give details of the restrictions on your licence when you make your application.
+Drivers with disabilities who are unable to drive a manual car may take the tests in an automatic vehicle.
+This method is for drivers who have a medically restricted licence, marked with code 078.
+In this case, drivers are only able to give paid instruction in automatic vehicles.

 As well as the three tests and a satisfactory ANI check, you must also:

-- currently hold a full NI, UK, or Community (EU) car driving licence
+- hold a valid, full NI, Great Britain, or Community (EU) car driving licence

 - have held the licence or a foreign licence for a total of four years out of the past six before the date of your application